 - Mercantile store jobs

 - Amusement industry jobs

 - Professional assistants

 - Counselors at camps, beach attendants, lifeguards, caddies, pinsetters

 - Domestic helpers, maids, cooks, cleaners, babysitters, janitors

 - Singers, models, entertainers, dancers, and theatrical work.

 Do more job restrictions get lifted as minors age?

 Yes.
-Once a minor reaches 16 years old, they can do all of the jobs a 14 year old can do plus they can operate certain factory machines, power lawn movers, power tools, tractors, and other machines.
+Once a minor reaches age16, they can do all of the jobs a 14-year-old can do plus they can operate certain factory machines, power lawn movers, power tools, tractors, and other machines.
 That said, until a worker reaches the age of 18, they cannot operate any hazardous machinery, be exposed to hazardous materials, or work in hazardous occupations.
-For instance, while 16 year old minors can operate factory machines, they cannot operate punch presses or cutting machines.
+For instance, while 16-year-old minors can operate factory machines, they cannot operate punch presses or cutting machines.
 In addition, most construction jobs are still prohibited.
-Further guidance on the restrictions that still exist for 16 year olds can be found by clicking here.
+Further guidance on the restrictions that still exist for 16-year-olds can be found by clicking here.

 How does an employer go about hiring a minor?